thongntit/tprompts/README.md

 # tprompts

-Universal CLI for installing and managing prompt packs across popular coding editors. `tprompts` keeps your prompt content in standalone repositories, lets you register them locally (from Git or the filesystem), discover the prompt packs they expose, and install the configured files into editors such as VS Code, Cursor, Windsurf, and Claude Code.
+Universal CLI for installing prompt packs directly into your coding editors.
+Install prompts from any GitHub URL into VS Code, Cursor, Windsurf, Claude Code, or any other editor - no registration required.

 ## Repository Layout
 - `src/` – TypeScript source for the Oclif-based CLI (all commands)